Vinyldude8896/ReadMe-Generator/generatedfiles/readme.md

-# Weather Dashboard
+# Artist Music Tours

-## This application will provide you the weather forecast for whichever city you search
+## This will provide you concert listings, discograohy and some youtube content based on the artist searched.
+You can also link out to buy tickets, or buy albums.

 ## License